Clamentos/FabRISC/src/spec/Section6.typ

             [PMOD], [1-bit], [*Privilege Mode*: \ Dictates the current hart privilege level: zero for machine mode and one for user mode.
 This bit is privileged and only needed when the system implements the USER module.],

+            [WDTE], [1-bit], [*Watchdog Timer Enable*: \ Enables or disables the WDT register.
+This bit is privileged and only needed when the system implements the USER module.],

             [PWRS], [4-bit], [*Power State*: \ Holds the current hart power state.
 The actual possible values are implementation specific and left to the hardware designers to define.
 These bits are privileged and only needed when the system implements the SA module.],

             [HLTS], [3-bit], [*Halt State*: \ Holds the current hart halting state.
 These bits are privileged and always mandatory.
 The possible states are:

-                #list(tight: false,
+                #enum(tight: false,

                     [_Not halted._],
-                    [_Explicit halt: the halt was caused by the HLT instruction._],

-                    [_Implicit halt: the halt was caused by the STOP IPC interrupt.
-This state is only possible when the system implements the IPCINT module._],

-                    [_Catastrophic halt: the halt was caused by the "double event" situation.
-This state is only possible when the system implements one of the following modules: EXC, IOINT, IPCINT_]
+                    [_Explicit halt: the halt was caused by the HLT instruction._], [_Catastrophic halt: the halt was caused by the "double event" situation._]
                 )
             ]
         )),

-        [It is important to note that when some bits are not needed, any write operation to those should be silently discarded and should not produce any visible architectural change]
+        [It is important to note that when some bits are not needed, any write operation to those should be silently discarded and should not produce any visible architectural changes.]
     ),

     ///.